rescript-lang/rescript-vscode/CONTRIBUTING.md

 After saving a file and running the build, the results stream into the log file.
 Unfortunately, UX-wise, in the editor, this might look like the diagnostics are suddenly gone then coming back in file by file.
 This looks bad.
 To remediate:

-- If the log file is in state 2 (see state numbers above), don't wipe the existing diagnostics yet.
-- If it's in state 3, update those particular files' diagnostics.
+- If it's in state 2, update those particular files' diagnostics but don't wipe the files' diagnostics yet.
-- If in state 4, finish by clean up the rest of the old diagnostics.
+- If in state 3, finish by clean up the rest of the old diagnostics.
 This means there's a bit of bookeeping needed here.
 Make sure you get it right.
 It's possible for a build to be interrupted (and therefore state 4 never reached) and restarted.

 Even this fix isn't great.
 Ideally, the editor's diagnostics can be greyed out while we're updating them...